JordanMartinez/purescript-jordans-reference/11-Syntax/src/04-Type-Level-Programming-Syntax/01-Introduction.md

 Let's explain a problem that occurs at the runtime that can be fixed with type-level programming.

-An Array is a very fast data structure, but it's problematic because we never know the exact size of it.
-In other words, functions that operate on Array where its length/size is important are "partial functions."
+An `Array` is a very fast data structure, but it's problematic because we never know the exact size of it.
+In other words, functions that operate on `Array` where its length/size is important are "partial functions."
-An example is getting the first element in an Array.
+An example is getting the first element in an `Array`.
 If it's empty, the function can only throw an error.
 If it has at least one element, it can return that element.
-This is why we have to use the Partial type class in Purescript.
+This is why we have to use the `Partial` type class in Purescript.
 It's also why many functional languages use the "List a" type because the "Nil" constructor makes all of their functions total and type-safe.

-However, what if we could modify the type of Array, so that it included the size of that array at the compile-time?
-If we could, we could then use the type-checker to insure that the "firstElement" function described above only receives arguments of the made-up type "NonEmptyArray".
-It would guarantee that an array function is total because it can only take a specific Array type that works.
+However, what if we could modify the type of `Array`, so that it included the size of that array at the compile-time?
+If we could, we could then use the type-checker to insure that the "firstElement" function described above only receives arguments of the made-up type `NonEmptyArray`.
+It would guarantee that an array function is total because it can only take a specific `Array` type that works.

 Stated differently, "Type-Level Programming" allows us to add additional information to our types to guarantee correct code via the type-checker.